Want to know where is hot in November for a warming holiday? Find out where to go in November with our picks of the best places to visit...

-Great beaches, amazing food, and the open road… what more could you want from a holiday?
-New South Wales’s Pacific Coast was made for epic road trips – and in November, when the summer is in full swing, it’s by far the best time to visit.
+Great beaches, a diverse food scene and a gorgeous ocean road… what more could you want from a holiday?
+New South Wales’s Pacific Coast was made for epic road trips – and November is a prime time to visit with summer is in full swing.

 Arriving in Sydney, you’ve got two options: head south on the Grand Pacific Drive to discover wild rainforests, secluded beaches and quaint villages on the two-day trip to Jamberoo.
-Or, you could venture north along the coast towards the Gold Coast (take a week for a leisurely drive) – where more amazing beaches and cool surfer towns await.
+Or venture north along the coastal road towards the Gold Coast – take a week for a leisurely drive – where more amazing beaches and cool surfer towns await.

-With over 1,700 islands scattered across its turquoise waters, Palawan was made for island hopping adventures – and November marks the start of the season.
-Here you can snorkel with turtles in the bath-temperature shallows, recline on powder-white beaches with a freshly-felled coconut in hand, and fish for your supper from the back of a traditional bangka sailing boat.
+With over 1,700 islands scattered across its turquoise waters, Palawan was made for island hopping adventures and November marks the start of the season.
+Here you can snorkel with turtles in the bath-temperature shallows, recline on powder-white beaches with a freshly-picked coconut in hand, and fish for your dinner from the back of a traditional bangka sailing boat.